Our Services

 Helpful Resources

-Persistent fatigue is often tied to vitamin B12 deficiency, a common and treatable cause that reduces oxygen delivery and affects nerves and brain; the medically approved path is to see a clinician for a CBC plus B12 and folate levels, sometimes MMA or homocysteine, and then use targeted therapy like oral B12 or injections and diet changes based on results.
+Persistent fatigue is frequently linked to vitamin B12 deficiency, a common and treatable condition that impairs oxygen delivery and affects nerve and brain function.
+The medically recommended approach is to see a clinician for a CBC along with B12 and folate levels—and sometimes MMA or homocysteine testing—followed by targeted treatment such as oral B12, injections, or dietary changes based on your results.

 One of the most overlooked causes of ongoing fatigue is a vitamin B deficiency, especially vitamin B12.